-With the mention of Derbyshire, there were many ideas connected.
+With the mention of Derbyshire there were many ideas connected.
 It was impossible for her to see the word without thinking of Pemberley and its owner.
-"But surely," said she, "I may enter his county with impunity, and rob it of a few petrified spars, without his perceiving me."
+'But surely,' said she, 'I may enter his county without impunity, and rob it of a few petrified spars without his perceiving me.'